• About

 RelatedPosts

-This incident occurred barely a month after a three-storey building under construction collapsed in Ojodu-Berger, Lagos, resulting in many casualties.
+This incident occurred barely a month after a three-story building under construction collapsed in Ojodu Berger, Lagos, resulting in numerous casualties.

 Tags: Building CollapseLagos State